darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 Through the window, the sun cleared the horizon, painting Winterholme's stone walls with golden light that couldn't quite hide the city's vulnerabilities.
 Lareth's lattice sight revealed how the morning sun activated certain ward anchors—a security feature that also revealed their positions to anyone who knew to look.

 "Serathis will move at night," he said with sudden certainty.
-"After Tengus's deadline passes, when we're exhausted from magical confrontation.
+"After Tengus's threat materializes, when we're exhausted from magical confrontation.
 They'll present it as 'restoring order' after supernatural chaos.
 The merchant council might even welcome them initially, seeing occupation as preferable to destruction."

 "Until they realize occupation IS destruction," Melf said bitterly.
 "Just slower, more systematic.
 Every freedom stripped away through legal precedent rather than force."